 \section{Abstract}

-{ \textbf{Motivation:} Understanding peptide properties is often assumed to require modeling long-range molecular interactions, motivating the use of complex graph neural networks and pretrained transformers.
-Yet, whether such long-range dependencies are essential remains unclear.
+{ \textbf{Motivation:} Understanding peptide properties is often assumed to require modeling long-range molecular interactions, motivating complex graph neural networks and pretrained transformers.
+Whether such long-range dependencies are essential remains unclear.
 We investigate if simple, domain-specific molecular fingerprints can capture peptide function without these assumptions.
-Atomic-level representation aims to provide richer information than purely sequence-based models and better efficiency than structural ones. \\ \textbf{Results:} Across 132 datasets, including LRGB and five other peptide benchmarks, models using count-based ECFP, Topological Torsion, and RDKit fingerprints with LightGBM achieve state-of-the-art accuracy.
+Atomic-level representations aim to provide richer information than purely sequence-based models and better efficiency than structural ones. \\ \textbf{Results:} Across 132 datasets, including LRGB and five additional peptide benchmarks, models using count-based ECFP, Topological Torsion, and RDKit fingerprints with LightGBM achieve state-of-the-art accuracy.
 Despite encoding only short-range molecular features, these models outperform GNNs and transformer-based approaches.
-Control experiments with sequence shuffling and amino acid counts confirm that fingerprints, though inherently local, suffice for robust peptide property prediction.
-Our results challenge the presumed necessity of long-range interaction modeling and highlight molecular fingerprints as efficient, interpretable, and computationally lightweight alternatives for peptide prediction. \\ \textbf{Contact:} \href{jadamczy@agh.edu.pl}{jadamczy@agh.edu.pl}\\ \textbf{Supplementary information:} All code and data are available at: \\\url{https://github.com/scikit-fingerprints/peptides_molecular_fingerprints_classification} }
+Control experiments confirm that fingerprints, though inherently local, suffice for robust peptide property prediction.
+Our results challenge the presumed necessity of long-range interaction modeling and highlight molecular fingerprints as efficient, interpretable, and lightweight alternatives. \\ \textbf{Contact:} \href{jadamczy@agh.edu.pl}{jadamczy@agh.edu.pl}\\ \textbf{Supplementary information:} All code and data are available at: \\\url{https://github.com/scikit-fingerprints/peptides_molecular_fingerprints_classification} }

 \keywords{peptide function prediction, machine learning, chemoinformatics, molecular fingerprints}